teamosis/gethugothemes-documentation/content/kross/installation.md

 - Read about [how to publish your new website]({{< ref "cms-integration" >}}) with Netlify and Forestry.io.
 - Learn how to [create blog posts]({{< ref "blog-post" >}}) and [add portfolio items]({{< ref "portfolio" >}}).

-## Video documentation

-If you don’t understand the theme setup steps, you can follow this video documentation.

-{{< youtube jrkvirglgaQ >}}